aozaki-kuro/tokomachi-wiki/docs/timeline/2019/README.md

 ### 2019-05-19

-On May 19th, 2019, Hoshimachi Suisei announced that she would graduate from inide and join Hololive's new project "INNK Music".
+On May 19th, 2019, Hoshimachi Suisei announced that she would graduate from indie and join Hololive's new project "INNK MUSIC".

-The ever first Tweet contact was Toko congratulating Suisei for entering INNK, and hope her songs can reach out to the whole world.
+The first ever Tweet contact was Toko congratulating Suisei for entering INNK, and hope her songs can reach out to the whole world.

 > [<i class="fa-brands fa-twitter" /> Original Tweet](https://twitter.com/suisei_hosimati/status/1130054368886050816)